taravancil/taravancil.com/content/blog/web-security-specifications.md

 If you have suggestions about how to improve any of these specifications, definitely chime in!
-It's an open process and there are a lot of different ways to get involved:
+It's an open process and there are a lot of different ways to get involved.

-  * Sign up for and participate in the WebAppSec [mailing list](https://lists.w3.org/Archives/Public/public-webappsec/)
+  * Sign up for and participate in the [Webappsec mailing list](https://lists.w3.org/Archives/Public/public-webappsec/)
-  * Make an account on [Specifiction](http://discourse.wicg.io/t/welcome-to-specifiction/6) (a really welcoming platform for discussing web standards)
+  * [Make an account on Specifiction](http://discourse.wicg.io/t/welcome-to-specifiction/6) (a really welcoming platform for discussing web standards)
   * File an issue on the [WebAppSec Github repo](https://github.com/w3c/WebAppSec)

 Even if you don't have anything to say, you'll likely learn a lot by just